-The goals of Maryland's NPDES municipal stormwater permit program are to control stormwater pollutant discharges by implementing to the MEP the BMPs and programs required by this permit, show a reduction of pollutants pursuant to EPA approved TMDLs, and improve water quality.
-Compliance with the conditions in the permit will reduce pollutant discharges from Prince George's County's storm drain system.
+The goals of Maryland's NPDES municipal stormwater permit program are to control stormwater pollutant discharges by implementing to the MEP the BMPs and programs required by this draft permit, and improve water quality.
+Compliance with the conditions in the permit will reduce pollutant discharges from Anne Arundel County's storm drain system.
 The permit requires implementation plans and measurable and steady reductions in pollutants to meet WLAs through an adaptive management process.
 Where EPA approved TMDLs have been established, an iterative approach is required to identify the additional or alternative stormwater controls that will need to be implemented in order to achieve WLAs.

-Prince George's County will be required to regularly review and refine its BMPs to reduce pollutants to the MEP and show a net reduction in pollutant loadings over the five-year permit term.
+Anne Arundel County will be required to regularly review and refine its BMPs to reduce pollutants to the MEP and show a net reduction in pollutant loadings over the five-year permit term.
 The County will evaluate and document progress toward meeting WLAs within its jurisdiction on an annual basis.
 This assessment will include a description of specific efforts undertaken to achieve compliance with EPA approved TMDLs.